aws-samples/Intelli-Agent/README.md

 2. [Deploy CDK Template](#deploy-cdk-template)

 ### Prerequisites
 Execute following commands to install dependencies such as Python, Git, npm, docker and create a service linked role for Amazon OpenSearch service.
+You can skip this step if they are already installed.

 ```bash
 wget https://raw.githubusercontent.com/aws-samples/Intelli-Agent/dev/source/script/setup_env.sh